Z-E-7-0-7-R-O/Zero-Ai-Native/src/ZeroCancerReactor/README.md

 ## 📈 Empirical Proof: The 1,300-Year Stability Dataset

 The true value of this engine lies in its generated data.
-Included in this repository is the `FinalLog.zip` (compressed from a massive multi-megabyte CSV), which contains the final stress-test of the Zero Cancer Reactor.
+Included in this repository is the `FinalLog.csv` (compressed from a massive multi-megabyte CSV), which contains the final stress-test of the Zero Cancer Reactor.

 *   **Epochs Processed:** Over **72,000 consecutive ticks** running autonomously.
 *   **Temporal Equivalence:** Effectively simulating over **1,300 years** of real-time human-tumor symbiosis.